vnetcon/jdbc-json/README.md

 # jdbc-json
 jdbc driver for parsing jsno/xml files direclty to database.
-**This driver is a part of our bigger picture of self hosted vendor independed BigData processing based on Apache Drill.**
+**This driver is a part of our bigger picture of self hosted vendor independed BigData processing based on Apache Drill.
+Apache drill have both JDBC and ODBC drivers and can be used with common reporting tools like Tableua, Qlik etc.**

 For this setup we have create a development environment that don't require any installations and help people to evaluate the technologies immediately.
 The setup contains following elements

 * Local Apache Drill for testing immediately
 * Local Postgresql for used by other software